 “I think it’s going to take some time to get to the bottom of this,” Berks County District Attorney John T. Adams said.
 “I can tell you the state police and my office are working diligently to come up with some answers to solve this unfortunate incident.”

-The Morning Call reports that according to a spokesperson from the state’s Department of Human Services, “assessment and ongoing case management services were provided to Connor and Brinley Snyder through Berks County Children and Youth Services.”
+The Morning Call reports that according to a spokesperson from the state’s Department of Human Services, “assessment and ongoing case management services were provided to Conner and Brinley Snyder through Berks County Children and Youth Services.”